Wufe/bundle-sink/README.md

 ***

+## Literal entries

+You may want to use this library as a native ASPNET Core section, but with added functionalities:
+you can use the `<literal-entry>` tag helper.

+Its usage is the same as native section or environment tag helper.

+This helper supports `name`, `key`, `sink`, `requires` and `required-by` attributes.

+***

 ## Partial builds

 You may want to build one entry at a time, in order to speed up development processes.